Thefrank/freebsd-port-sooners/README.md

 - ~~tautulli 2.7.2 (version bump from 2.5.5, bump python to `USES=python:3.6+`)~~
   - REMOVED.
 PORT UPDATED.

-- prowlarr 0.1.1.978 (dotnet5 variant) (this can be updated via built-in updater)
+- prowlarr 0.1.1 (dotnet6 variant) (this can be updated via built-in updater)
   - REMOVED.
 Now in ports!
+TYVM @mvanbaak
   - https://www.freshports.org/net-p2p/prowlarr/

 ## What is NOT here: